ubiquitypress/operas-metrics-widget/README.md

 Once the widget has been built, copy all files in the _dist_ directory you just created in the storage bucket.
 You will need to create a folder for the _assets_ and copy those in as well.

-Lastly, you'll want to update this very README file to replace the URLs of the _widget.js_ and _widget.css_ in the [Getting Started](#getting-started) section with the new URL (just updating the version number is enough), and also update the file size number with the new size of the `widget.js` file that was just built.
+Lastly, you'll want to update this very README file to replace the three strings containing the previous version of the widget (two of which are URLs) to the new version in the [Getting Started](#getting-started) section, and also update the file size number with the new size of the `widget.js` file that was just built.

 Finally, commit the changes made to the readme and have some coffee.